ml6team/AISO-workshop/README.md

 ### Getting Help

 - **Documentation**: Almost everyrthing you need can be found in the official ADK docs linked above
-- **Other Issues**: Feel free to reach out to on of our colleagues walking around
+- **Other Issues**: Feel free to reach out to one of the ML6 ML Engineers walking around

-Good luck building your agent!
+Good luck building your agent! 🚀